tcheukueppo/ima/README.md

 - [License](https://github.com/tcheukueppo/ima#License)
 - [Authors](https://github.com/tcheukueppo/ima#Authors)

-ima is an extremely tiny command line utility which permits you to query search engines(e.g DuckDuckGo) and download images from web pages.
+ima is an extremely tiny python library command line utility which permits you to query search engines(e.g DuckDuckGo) and download images from web pages.

 ima might be a utility of choice for the following purpose: